Skip to content

 How to Choose a Vermont Metal Roofing Contractor

 Vermont does not issue a state roofing contractor license.
 What Vermont has instead is a residential contractor registration: under 26 V.S.A.
 Chapter 106, anyone contracting for residential construction over $10,000 in labor and materials must register with the Secretary of State, carry insurance, and use a written contract.
-So skip the license talk and run these real checks instead.
+Registration is a business and insurance floor, not a skills test (no exam, no experience requirement), so skip the license talk and run these real checks instead.

 Vermont Secretary of State registration